Espar-RodBar/minichat-js/readme.md

 As a MVP project a more robust error handling can be implemented.
 For the frontend, is used just ejs, a nice option could be the use of react.
-Another fancy thing could be implement a user profile with an avatar, and more information.
+Another fancy thing could be implement a user profile with an avatar, and more information about the user.

 ## Lessons Learned:

 In a first moment, i built this app as a rest api, without sockets, and realoading the chat after some seconds.
-The use of websockets transformed this project in a real chat.
+The use of websockets transformed this project in a real chat, sending and receiving data as you go.

+The creating of an authentication system, with users, hashing the password for security, creating protected routes, and adding persitence on the client, with a authentication token and a cookie while catching possible errors.

 ## TODO:

-- Implement the logout function
 - Implement a like function for every message.